I. Introduction to Research Sources

 The Court of Federal Claims hears a larger percentage of tax cases than other federal district courts.
 Between Oct.
 1, 1982, and Oct.
 29, 1992, this court was called the United States Claims Court.
 Before that, it was known as the United States Court of Claims and only the Supreme Court had jurisdiction over appeals from its decisions.

 Court of Federal Claims decisions are published in the U.S. Court of Claims Reports (Doc.
 Ju 3.9), West’s United States Claims Court Reporter (1982-1991), and West’s Federal Claims Reporter (1992- ).
-In addition to being published on Westlaw, opinions are also available free on the Court’s website from 1997– and can be searched by keyword and date.
+In addition to being published on Westlaw and other online research services, opinions are also available free on the Court’s website from 1997– and can be searched by keyword and date.

 4. Unofficial reporters

 The major tax research databases and looseleaf services include nearly all of these cases, plus additional district court cases not reported in F. Supp.
 These resources are sometimes the only source of some unpublished federal district court opinions on taxation.
 Opinions for all these courts are collected and published in CCH U.S. Tax Cases (U.S.T.C.)
 (Tax Collection KF6280.A2 C63, 1931-2005) and American Federal Tax Reports (A.F.T.R., A.F.T.R.
 2d) (Tax Collection KF6280.A2 A5).